JARUS-QM/casex/docs/source/background.rst

 be applicable to most types of UAS and it has to be relatively simple to allow for everyday use by operators and authorities.

-The result of this development is described in Annex F :cite:`JARUS_AnnexF` in the SORA set of document developed and published by JARUS.
+The result of this development is described in Annex F :cite:`g-JARUS_AnnexF` in the SORA set of document developed and published by JARUS.
 This Annex provide a elaborate explanation of how to determine the ground risk for a given operation, where a number of aircraft parameters and the density of people on the ground is known.